We are closer to the morning-after pill for sexually transmitted diseases.

 Starting from 2017, according to CDC data, the most relevant of these diseases have reached historical highs: gonorrhoea has increased by 28 per cent and syphilis by 74 per cent.
 And suppose it is true that chlamydia diagnoses have not yet returned to pre-Covid levels.
 In that case, the health authority fears that this is due to the intermittent nature of the health service during the pandemic.

-Prevention is almost always better in STD Test medicine than cure: vaccines and other prophylactic measures cost less and can be planned.
-The HPV research from tests aims to develop simple prevention methods for STDs.
+Prevention is almost always better in STD medicine than cure: vaccines and other prophylactic measures cost less and can be planned.
+The research aims to develop simple prevention methods for STDs.
 Similar to the morning-after pill for pregnancies, individuals can take these drugs shortly after unprotected intercourse.
 They don’t rely on immediate decisions.

 The first trial of doxyPep